 Dental conditions such as gingivitis, periodontal disease, gross carious lesions, and poor oral hygiene have been shown to contribute to bad breath.5,10,15-19 However, when dental disease is the source of oral malodor, treatment of the condition will often eliminate the problem.5,10,17,19 The tonsils have also been reported as a possible source of halitosis.20 Likewise, transient breath problems from eating spicy foods, smoking, and drinking certain beverages will most often disappear shortly after their use is discontinued.1,21 However, while eliminating these sources can successfully treat the majority of patients who suffer from bad breath, some individuals continue to have chronic breath problems.

-It has been estimated that up to 25% of the population suffer from bad breath on a regular basis in spite of having good physical and oral health and after the elimination of offensive foods and beverages.22,23,24 It is these patients that most need our expertise.
+It has been estimated that up to 25% of the population suffer from bad breath on a regular basis in spite of having good physical and oral health and after the elimination of offensive foods and beverages.22-24 In the U.S. alone, it has been estimated that more than a billion dollars per year is spent on treatments to prevent bad breath.40 It is clear that our patients with breath concerns need our expertise.
 While there are many new products and emerging information regarding the treatment of oral malodor, the dental professional also needs to feel comfortable sharing this information and these products with their patients.
+The way in which we communicate the information is as important as the products that we recommend.